jiafenggit/EasyTimer/README.md

 ### EasyTimer: A basic, yet useful timer.

 This is a timer written in C++.
-You might use it to run and/or repeat processes at a later time.
+You might use it in order to run and/or repeat processes at a later time.

 ### Compiling: